nickleus73/angular-database/README.md

 #Angular-database#

-Angular database is a library to create some requests with angularjs.
+Angular database is a library to create some requests with angularjs and SQLlite.

 ##Install